-Tips From Someone With 50 Years Of Social Distancing Experience
+Tips From Someone With Nearly 50 Years Of Social Distancing Experience

 Barr has mostly ditched holidays and birthdays, but he does celebrate Jan.
 17, when sunrise goes back to what it was on the solstice.

-"To me that's a big deal because I get up so early in the morning that the lighter it gets, earlier, makes my day a lot easier," he said.
+"To me, that's a big deal because I get up so early in the morning that the lighter it gets, earlier, makes my day a lot easier," he said.

-He also celebrates when he gets back from skiing eight miles each way into the town of Crested Butte for supplies.
+He also celebrates when he gets back from skiing 8 miles each way into the town of Crested Butte for supplies.

 "Town can be kind of stressful," he said.
 "So I save my favorite movies and I save my favorite meals and I save things to do so when I ski back from town and I'm home, it's like, 'Woohoo!'
 Big party time."